duongvu1311/ibm_hr_dataset_project/README.md

 # ibm_hr_dataset_project

+### Introduction
 This is my first personal project on data analysis, which focuses on Human Resources field.

-### Introduction
-#### Title:
-Employee Attrition and Performance

-#### Industry focus:
-HR
+In this project, I will explore the **Employee Attrition and Performance** in the given dataset and visualize it by using Tableau.

 #### Problem statement:
 Dive into current available HR metrics to reduce the attrition rate and improve employee performance